 We are increasingly optimistic about achieving distribution capability under our model of partnering with health care networks such as Mount Sinai.
 In addition to our announced partnership with DaVita Inc. ("DaVita") and University of Utah, we expect to announce additional partnerships during the current fiscal year ending June 30, 2021.
+We expect to announce five to seven partnerships before the end of calendar 2021.
 We believe these additional partnerships could materially increase patient and physician access to KidneyIntelX throughout the course of calendar 2021 in advance of broader insurance coverage.